-Thankfully, there are a number of options available to you to help avoid the loss of your home.
+Thankfully, there are a number of options available to you to help you stop foreclosure and avoid the loss of your home.
 It’s important to know your options, and to act quickly to ensure the best chance of success.
 Here are some tips on how to avoid foreclosure in Brenham or other areas of Texas, ranked roughly from the best to the less desirable options.

-Ways to avoid foreclosure in Brenham and other areas of Texas:
+Ways to avoid or stop foreclosure in Brenham and other areas of Texas:

 Do everything you can to catch up on loan payments during the preforeclosure period.
 Preforeclosure is the first step of the foreclosure process when you have missed payments and the lender issues a “notice of default.”
 If you are able to bring the loan current during this time, the foreclosure process will be halted.

 Negotiate with your lender.
 Especially if you haven’t missed any payments yet, your lender is likely to be open to new terms to help you avoid foreclosure.
 Foreclosing on homes is a lot of work, and banks don’t like doing it – they’d much rather help you stay in your home and figure out how they can ultimately continue just collecting checks from you.
 Options you could ask your lender for include:

 - Forbearance – this allows you to pay a reduced amount for a given period during which you are facing a temporary hardship.
 Be aware that at the conclusion of the agreed upon period, you will probably have to pay more than your original payment to make up for the reduced payments, unless your lender then agrees to a loan modification.